-Google My Business is one of the most powerful ways clients and potential clients near you can access information about your business.
-There are very few opportunities more visible than a result that appears with every Google Maps or Google Search query, and with a Google My Business profile, you can control how your business’s information is presented upon each search.
-Better yet, Google My Business comes with the immeasurable reputation and trust boosts that come with verified business information available at a touch.
+Google Business Profile (GBP), formerly known as Google My Business, is one of the most powerful ways clients and potential clients near you can access information about your business.
+There are very few opportunities more visible than a result that appears with every Google Maps or Google Search query, and with a Google Business profile, you can control how your business’s information is presented upon each search.
+Better yet, GBP comes with the immeasurable reputation and trust boosts that come with verified business information available at a touch.

-For a free service, Google My Business is remarkably feature rich, allowing you unprecedented access to your business listing.
+For a free service, GBP is remarkably feature rich, allowing you unprecedented access to your business listing.
 Features provide a way to interact with your customers, add photos, and essentially manage your business’s presence on the largest search engine in the world.
 Among one of the most useful is My Business Insights.

 What Is My Business Insights?

 GBP Insights is a tool that allows you to differentiate and analyze the ways your customers interact with your business.
 More specifically, Insights allows you to view how customers find your business using Maps or Search, followed by the specific actions they take next.
 This brief guide lists the major features of Insights, as well as how you can better utilize each to gain a depth of knowledge into how to reach your customer base.

 To find each of these features, you’ll first need to log in to My Business, then select the Insights tab from the left menu.
 There, you’ll find three sets of performance data, labeled Views, Searches, and Activity.

 The Searches panel gives you information about how users find your business.
 Here, Google divides searches for your business into two distinct types: